Written by Divinity Nutra, Updated on February 25, 2023

 Another study using a mouse model examined curcumin’s therapeutic effects on psoriasis.
 The trial assessed oral curcumin’s inhibitory action on the inflammatory factors responsible for psoriasis development.

-Results indicated that curcumin inhibited 50% of T cells proliferation, a significant contributor to the advancing of psoriasis.
+Results indicated that curcumin inhibited 50% of T cells proliferation, a significant contributor to the advancement of psoriasis.
 There was also a substantial reduction in severe psoriatic symptoms.

 Our last study in this section used a group of 85 human subjects to assess turmeric’s ability to reduce plaque psoriasis symptomology.
 The patients consumed two tablets, twice per day, each containing 100 mg of curcumin for a total of 400 mg of active curcuminoids.